Itay2805/Perl6-Native-Compiler/README.md

 # Perl6 Native Compiler

+***NOTE***
+The Project is on hold!
+I am not going to continue it as of right now...
+Instead I am working on NQP native compiler!

 This is a work in progress Compiler to compile Perl6 into Assembly code.
 Right now it is lacking allot of stuff  but I hope in the future we can compile the whole language (including all of the built in classes)!

 ## How to use: